Meta-nomad/Meta-nomad/README.md

 Hello.
 My name is Denis.
 Im a Graphic/brand designer.
-Im intrested in crypto projects and GameFi industry.
-I create any graphic content, also translate to Russian and manage communities.
-I am open to offers of cooperation and new acquaintances.
+Im intrested in crypto projects and GameFi industry./br I create any graphic content, also translate to Russian and manage communities. /br I am open to offers of cooperation and new acquaintances.
 Write to any of my social networks.
 The links are below.

 Thank you for visiting my profile.
 I wish you all the best
   </div id=text>
 </body>

+My contacts:

 E-Mail: design.lapin@gmail.com